devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0-AdvancedLabs/APIM-4.2.0-Advanced-Lab10_CI-CD-with-Jenkins-and-apictl/intro/intro.md

-This scenario shows how to configure a ci/cd process with jenkins, github and apictl tool
+This scenario shows how to configure a ci/cd process with jenkins, github and apictl tool.

+Please note that the purpose of this lab is to show how to utilize the APICTL tool to build a API deployment automation.
+Even we use Jenkins and github for this scenario, you could use any CI/CD tool and create your own workfrow.

 ![Scan results](../assets/resources/images/cicd-jenkins-arch.png)